cyril2007/MyStars/README.md

 *   [rebout7200/text2img](https://github.com/rebout7200/text2img) - 实现将 AI （例如：ChatGPT、Gemini、Grok等AI）生成的文本转换为图片

 *   [Zie619/n8n-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)

-*   [The-Pocket/PocketFlow-Tutorial-Website-Chatbot](https://github.com/The-Pocket/PocketFlow-Tutorial-Website-Chatbot) - "Set & Forget" AI Chatbot for Your Website - It Learns Your Website Automatically

 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev